--Jim Fitterling, Chairman and CEO, Dow Inc.
+-Jim Fitterling, Chairman and CEO,Dow Inc.

-An Environment Agenda for the Future Must:
+An Environment and Sustainability Agenda for the Future Must:

-- Recognize manufacturers as the solution to emerging environmental challenges and build on the strong steps manufacturers have already taken to drive sustainability and tackle climate change. - Apply sound science and evidence-based approaches in new regulatory and legislative proposals. - Appropriately balance the United States' economic and environmental interests so that achieving one goal does not mean ignoring the other.
+- Recognize manufacturers as the solution to emerging environmental challenges and build on the strong steps manufacturers have already taken to drive sustainability and tackle climate change on a global scale. - Apply sound science- and evidence-based approaches in all regulatory and legislative proposals. - Appropriately balance the United States' economic and environmental interests so that achieving one goal does not mean ignoring the other.

-- Modernize environmental laws and regulations for 21st-century environmental challenges. - ✓ Pursue bipartisan legislative solutions to climate change that reduce global emissions, promote innovation and new technologies and preempt the patchwork of various regulations and lawsuits. - Improve the manner in which the federal government assesses environmental risks-through use of the best-available science, transparent and open stakeholder engagement and balanced communication to the public. - Coordinate public-private sustainability efforts to develop and implement new technologies and solutions across the manufacturing supply chain. - Ensure thoughtful oversight of federal agencies and eliminate duplicative regulations or those for which risks are assessed improperly or costs outweigh benefits. - Work directly with manufacturers before laws and regulations are written to understand the entire supply chain and life cycle impacts of policies to avoid unintended consequences.
+- Modernize environmental laws and regulations for 21st-century environmental challenges. - Pursue bipartisan legislative solutions to climate change that reduce global emissions, promote innovation and new technologies and harmonize the patchwork of regulations and lawsuits. - Improve the manner in which the federal government assesses environmental risks-through use of the best-available science, transparent and open stakeholder engagement and balanced communication to the public. - Coordinate public-private sustainability efforts to develop and implement new technologies and solutions across manufacturing supply chains. - Ensure thoughtful oversight of federal agencies and eliminate duplicative regulations or those for which risks are assessed improperly or costs outweigh benefits. - Work directly with manufacturers before laws and regulations are written to understand the entire supply chain and life cycle impacts of policies to avoid unintended consequences.